1. Use Social Media

 1. Content Marketing

 Companies like Buzzfeed have been able to get excellent results with this form of content marketing, where they post articles about topics that are of interest to their target audience.
 They post content on various topics, but they customize it as per the interests of their readers and create highly shareable content.
+If you want to establish yourself as a thought leader in the industry and showcase your expertise you can produce content recording online courses and share your knowledge with people.

 2. Affiliate Programs